Accelerated calibration of semi-analytic galaxy formation models: The results of our calibrated model

 \subsubsection{Comparison with the data}

 Across the three redshift slices, the model reproduces the overall growth of galaxy sizes with cosmic time at fixed $M_\star$.
 For star-forming systems, the median $r_{50}$ generally lies within 0.2\,dex of the observed medians with comparable scatter, though the mass--size relation is somewhat too shallow: high-mass galaxies ($M_\star\gtrsim10^{10.7}\,\mathrm{M_\odot}$) tend to be smaller than observed, while low-mass galaxies are larger.
 Quiescent galaxies are systematically too large at all redshifts, and the high-mass slope likewise appears too flat.
 At the highest masses the model shows a turnover (decreasing $r_{50}$) for both star forming and quiescent galaxies, which is not seen in the data.
-These trends are qualitatively consistent across bins and are robust to modest changes in the quiescent selection threshold (e.g. $\Delta_{\rm MS}=-0.8$ to $-1.2$\,dex).
+These trends are qualitatively consistent across bins and are robust to modest changes in the quiescent selection threshold (e.g. $\Delta_{\rm MS}=-0.8$ to $-1.2$\,dex), and to using a different definition of the main sequence \citep[e.g. using][]{2014ApJS..214...15S}.